Last update July 29, 2019

 What Information Do We Collect About You and Why?

-We may collect information about you directly, from our Chapters and other third parties, as well as automatically through your use of our Site or Services.
+We may collect information about you directly from you, from our Chapters and other entities, as well as automatically through your use of our Site or Services.

 Information We Collect Directly From You.
-We may require or ask that you register with us or provide personal information to us, in order to access certain Services, such as to sign up to receive communications from us, access certain content on our website, or comment on our blogs.
+The type of information that we collect from you depends on your interaction with our Site and Services.
+We may require or ask that you register with us or provide personal information to us, in order to access certain Services, such as to sign up to receive communications from us, access certain content on our website, comment on our blogs, or register for our programs.
 In these areas, we may ask you for your name and email address, as well as other optional information such as demographic information.
-We may administer questionnaires, surveys and other research tools and may ask that you provide certain information as part of your participation; you can always decline to participate in these.
+From time to time, we administer questionnaires, surveys and other research tools and may ask that you provide certain information as part of your participation; you are not required to participate in these surveys.
+We also offer a Recruitment Platform through our Site, which is discussed below.

 How We Use Your Information